OmarBoudraa/Binarization/README.md

-" A robust multi stage technique for image binarization of degraded historical documents "
+# A robust multi stage technique for image binarization of degraded historical documents.
 # How to run ?

 <1 Input> that correspond to filenames of: